This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Walking

-Walking is by far, the best and easiest way to spend a day in Lucerne.
-It’s compact, very pedestrian friendly, and the streets and sidewalks are so well maintained.
+Walking is by far the best and easiest way to spend a day in Lucerne.
+Lucerne is compact, very pedestrian friendly, and the streets and sidewalks are so well maintained.

 Bus